Skip to main content

 Key Streams

-Express Entry Skilled Worker, Skilled Worker, International Graduate, International Entrepreneur, Priority Skills
+Express Entry Skilled Worker, Skilled Worker, International Graduate, Priority Skills, and entrepreneur streams (confirm on NLPNP)

 Highlights